artsmia/maep-verbatim/_posts/2013-04-11-Portrait-of-Paris-von-G-tersloh.md

 > pronounced young energy.
 His ocean blue tie matches the chaotic energy
 > that seems to border on the edges of passion, frustration, youthful
 > vigor, and anger.
-> - Cheryl Dornfeld describing “Portrait of Paris von Gütersloh” by Egon Schiele, 1/17/13
+> <cite>Cheryl Dornfeld describing “Portrait of Paris von Gütersloh” by Egon Schiele, 1/17/13</cite>